-The Gordon Growth Model – also known as the Gordon Dividend Model or dividend discount model – is a stock valuation method that calculates a stock’s intrinsic value, regardless of current market conditions.
+The Gordon Growth Model – otherwise described as the dividend discount model – is a stockvaluation method that calculates a stock’s intrinsic value.
+Therefore, this method disregards current market conditions.
 Investors can then compare companies against other industries using this simplified model.
-Major contributors to the model are Myron J. Gordon, Robert F. Weise, and John Burr Williams.

 What are the assumptions of the Gordon Growth Model?

 The Gordon Growth Model assumes the following conditions:

 The company’s business model is stable; i.e. there are no significant changes in its operations

 The company grows at a constant, unchanging rate